Y0Coss/docs-fork/pages/public_cloud/compute/image-life-cycle/guide.en-gb.md

 ---
 title: 'Public Cloud & VPS - Image and OS life cycle and end of life/support announcements'
 excerpt: Discover the lifecycle and end-of-life/end-of-support announcements for distributions and softwares for your VPS or Public Cloud instance
-updated: 2025-02-06
+updated: 2025-02-10
 ---

 ## Objective

-This documentation will share the end of life (EOL)roadmap, updates and upcoming releases for OVHcloud images/OS.
+This documentation will share the end of life (EOL) roadmap, updates and upcoming releases for OVHcloud images/OS.
 OVHcloud follows the official life cycle of each distribution.
 This means that when a distribution reaches its end of life, it will also be the EOL of the corresponding OVHcloud image for VPS and Public Cloud services on the same date.

 This guide will provide you with information on the end of life (EOL) roadmap for OVHcloud images, as well as end-of-life and support announcements for distributions and software available with OVHcloud VPS and Public Cloud instances.
 Stay up to date on critical changes that could affect the security and performance of your services.

 OVHcloud follows the official life cycle of each distribution.
-All source of informations are listed below.
+All sources of information are listed below.

 **Discover the lifecycle and end-of-life/end-of-support announcements for distributions and softwares for your VPS or Public Cloud instance.**